In this post I’m going to show you what type of tile (ceramic or porcelain or stone) is the best choice for your shower walls & shower base, and why.

 Use a Bonding Agent

-If you plan to install ceramic tile, a simple solution to the permeability problem is to apply a bonding agent to the unglazed back of the tile.
+If you plan to install ceramic tile in the shower, a simple solution to the permeability problem is to apply a bonding agent to the unglazed back of the tile.

 If you use this strategy, the ceramic will be partially “sealed” allowing the tile to absorb only a small amount of moisture from the mortar.